Detection of molecular hydrogen in a neutron beam lifetime experiment: Estimation for the BL1 Lifetime Measurement

 To generate 2-D spectra, the energy and timing spectra used realistic noise and background as determined from the data.
 To generate 2-D spectra without any admixture of \Htwop, the simulated timing and energy spectra were used as probability density functions, and events were randomly generated with the same statistics as the data.
 A probability density function was also created using the off-peak section of the spectrum.
 This allowed for the appropriate background to be added to the simulated 2-D spectra. \Htwop\ spectra generated using GEANT4 could then be added to show how the 2-D spectra would appear with varying admixtures of \Htwop.
 With the use of the simulated energy and timing spectra and the use of the empirical background from the data, 2-D spectra were generated that mirror the data extremely well.

 To estimate the possible contribution of \Htwop, we compared the simulated 2-D spectra with given amounts of \Htwop\ to the BL1 data.
 First, with the simulated data the expected arrival time and deposited energy of the \Htwop\ ions were determined, as seen in Fig.~\ref{fig:BL1vGeant}.
 With that data, a ratio was made between the number of total events in this \Htwop\ region (the upper red box) to the number of protons that are in a cleaner region of the 2-D spectrum (the lower red box), i.e., a region less accessible to \Htwop\ ions.
 Second, this same timing cut was applied to the BL1 data, and the ratio was calculated between the expected \Htwop\ region and the proton-only region.
 This process was repeated with varying admixtures of \Htwop, and thus, a comparison could be made to determine which admixture best matched the BL1 data.
+This comparison of the simulated 2-D spectra to the BL1 data was performed for the longest trap length from each of the thirteen series used in the BL1 result.

-Using this method, there was no evidence for \Htwop\ in the BL1 data, but the detection limitation to this analysis is approximately 1\,\%.
+Using this method, there was no evidence for \Htwop\ in any of the BL1 data, but the detection limitation to this analysis is approximately 1\,\%.
 Using the same method as described in Section~\ref{subsec:DetEff}, the detection efficiency for protons and \Htwop\ was calculated for each apparatus configuration used in BL1 and tabulated in Table~\ref{table:TRIM_BL1}.
 One can estimate the effect on the measured neutron lifetime with the aforementioned analysis limitations as the upper bound for the possible \Htwop\ existence.
 Applying these upper limits in a worse-case scenario with the BL1 data set produces a shift in the lifetime of $-0.3$\,s.
 We note that even without this ratio analysis the amount of \Htwop\ required to shift the neutron lifetime by 1.0\,s would require an \Htwo\ contamination of 3.5\,\% or more and would be apparent by eye in the timing or 2-D spectra.